SunsetQuest/NeutralContainer/CompletedBacklog.md

 **Completed changes**
 * Added a "Your private comments" panel on post views that only surfaces private comments created by the current commenter.
 * Filtered the private-comment panel to exclude rejected feedback and show moderation status badges for commenter visibility.

+2. **User story:** As the system, I provide audit logging for moderation actions.

+   * **Acceptance criteria**
+     * Given any approve/reject/hide/suspend action, when executed, then a ModerationLog entry is created with actor + reason + timestamp.

+**Completed changes**
+* Added a ModerationLog entity and persistence table for moderation actions.
+* Logged approve/reject actions in the Admin Queue, hide/unhide approvals in the Creator Inbox, and user suspension changes.

+3. **User story:** As the system, I implement baseline anti-abuse controls.

+   * **Acceptance criteria**
+     * Given repeated rapid submissions, when thresholds are exceeded, then rate limiting is applied.
+     * Given suspicious patterns (new accounts spamming), when detected, then content is Held by default.

+**Completed changes**
+* Kept the per-user comment rate limiter in place for rapid submissions.
+* Added a new-account activity heuristic that forces comments into Held status when recent activity exceeds the threshold.

 5. **User story:** As the system, I keep infrastructure secrets (like the SQL Server host/IP) out of source control while still allowing local development.